Canadian Rockies Hemp Corp. is the largest

 STEP 4: Global Supply of Material

-As contracted acres and demand increases, CRHC will maximize the Decortication Facility by adding decortication capacity and completing the Bruderheim Facility as CRHC’s “model” for future production facilities across the Prairies and internationally.
+As contracted acres and demand increases, CRHC will maximize the Decortication Facility by increasing decortication capacity, adding value-add processing, completing the Bruderheim Facility as CRHC’s “model” for future production facilities to be built across the Prairies.